Photo: 人人生來平等 / Wikimedia Commons, CC BY-SA 4.0Pokemon Center Tokyo 2026: 4 Stores + Cafe Complete Guide

 Last updated: May 2026.
 Addresses, opening hours, and Pokemon Cafe booking steps cross-checked against the official Pokemon Center website and the Pokemon Cafe reservation portal.

-Pokemon Center Shibuya sits on the 6th floor of Shibuya Parco — one of four Pokemon Centers in central Tokyo, each with store-only merchandise you cannot buy online
+Pokemon Center Shibuya sits on the 6th floor of Shibuya Parco, one of four Pokemon Centers in central Tokyo, each with store-only merchandise you cannot buy online.
+Photo: 人人生來平等 / Wikimedia Commons, CC BY-SA 4.0.

 Central Tokyo has four Pokemon Center stores plus one Pokemon Cafe, and every location carries merchandise you cannot find on the official online store.
 Pokemon Center Shibuya (Shibuya Parco 6F) has the life-size Mewtwo statue.
-Pokemon Center Mega Tokyo (Ikebukuro Sunshine City) is the biggest store in the country at roughly 530 square meters.
+Pokemon Center Mega Tokyo (Ikebukuro Sunshine City) is the largest store in the country.
 Pokemon Center Tokyo DX (Nihonbashi Takashimaya East Building 5F) is the only one attached to a reservation-only Pokemon Cafe.
 Pokemon Center Skytree Town (Solamachi East Yard 4F) pairs with the Skytree observation deck for a family day.
-This guide walks through each store's signature, the 90-minute Shibuya-to-Skytree loop I ran last month, and the five-step Pokemon Cafe Nihonbashi booking flow in plain English.
+This guide walks through each store's signature, the 90-minute Shibuya-to-Skytree loop, and the five-step Pokemon Cafe Nihonbashi booking flow in plain English.

 | Detail | Info |